-The first-time adoption of IFRS 16 as of January 1, 2019, follows the simplified retrospective method, meaning that prior-period information was not restated.
-The adoption of IFRS 16 resulted in the recognition of rights-of-use assets and lease obligations amounting to US\$ 4.4 million as at January 1, 2019 (US\$ 6.1 million, US\$ 5.5 million and US\$ 4.2 million respectively as at December 31, 2021, 2020 and 2019)
+The adoption of IFRS 16 since January 1st, 2019 resulted in the recognition of rights-of-use assets and lease obligations amounting to US\$ 5.3 million, US\$ 6.1 million and US\$ 5.5 million respectively as at December 31, 2022, 2021 and 2020).

 The Group assesses whether a contract is or contains a lease, at inception of the contract.
-The Group recognizes a right-of-use asset and a corresponding lease liability with respect to all lease arrangements in which it is the lessee, except for short-term leases (defined as leases with a lease term of 12 months or less) and leases of low value (less than US\$ 50 thousand commitment).
+The Group recognizes a right-of-use asset and a corresponding lease liability with respect to all lease arrangements in which it is the lessee, except for short-term leases (defined as leases with a lease term of 12 months or less) and leases of low value (less than US\$ 5 thousand commitment).
 For these leases, the Group recognizes the lease payments as an operating expense on a straight-line basis over the term of the lease unless another systematic basis is more representative of the time pattern in which economic benefits from the leased assets are consumed.